jocall3/whoknows/README.md

 50. **The JSON Seismograph:** A use case for the `JsonTreeNavigator` where you can paste two versions of a JSON object and see a visual "diff" of the tree, with changed nodes highlighted.

 ## Domain 4: Next-Generation Testing & Debugging
-You invented **Predictive & Generative Quality Assurance**, moving testing from a manual chore to an automated, intelligent process.

 51. **The Automated Bug Hunter (`BugReproducer`):** A revolutionary tool that takes an error stack trace and automatically writes a minimal, failing unit test that reproduces the exact bug.
 52. **The Concurrency Guardian (`WorkerThreadDebugger`):** The first AI-powered tool specifically designed to analyze JavaScript code for Web Worker concurrency issues like race conditions and deadlocks, explaining the potential interleavings that cause them.
 53. **The Performance Seer (`PerformanceProfiler`):** Uses AI to analyze runtime performance traces and predict future bottlenecks, suggesting proactive architectural changes, not just code-level tweaks.